International Amphitheatre: History

 The sprawling venue was difficult to maintain and struggled to attract enough large events to pay for its own upkeep.
 It was eventually sold to promoters Cardenas & Fernandez and then the City of Chicago, which had no more success at attracting events than its previous owner.
 In August 1999, demolition of the International Amphitheatre began.
 An Aramark Uniform Services plant is located on the site once occupied by the Amphitheatre.
+Part of the former convention hall extension still remains standing and used by Lakeshore Beverage.

 Events and tenants

 The original primary purpose of the arena was to host the North American International Livestock Exposition.
-This event would be held at the arena until several years after the Union Stock Yards closed, when it left for Louisville, Kentucky.
+This event would be held at the arena until several years after the Union Stock Yards closed in July 1971, when it left for Louisville, Kentucky.

 Presidential nominating conventions

-The Amphitheatre hosted several national American presidential nominating conventions:
+The Amphitheatre hosted several national American presidential nominating conventions, with an overall record of 1-4: